Musk's Twitter disbands its Trust and Safety advisory group - NewsBreak

 “It is a crime that they refused to take action on child exploitation for years!”
 Musk tweeted.

-A growing number of attacks on the council led to concerns from some remaining members who sent an email to Twitter earlier on Monday demanding the company stop misrepresenting the council's role.
+A growing number of attacks on the council led to concerns from some remaining members who sent an email to Twitter on Monday demanding the company stop misrepresenting its role.

 Those false accusations by Twitter leaders were “endangering current and former Council members,” the email said.